Sunday, December 21, 2025

 Saturday, December 20, 2025

-IS the $2m Bonus a Good for Sport
+Is the $2m Bonus a Good for Sport

 When the Singapore Football Team created history by beating Hong Kong on their own turf on the 18th of November 2025, Forrest Li, the President of the FAS, announced that the bonus for the entire first team and staff would be tripled.
 A few days later, he announced that the team would receive a $2m pay out for making it to the Asian Cup in Saudi Arabia 2027.
 This was the single biggest pay out for football players ever.
 In side conversations, people asked if this money came from the FAS or from Forrest’s own pocket.
 I knew the answer from the start.
 The amount is almost 15% of the budget of the FAS.
 The amount paid out in fact surpasses what an SPL club receives in grants for an entire season.
 It had to come from his own pocket.
 Even the President of the FAS has to follow procedure in the use of the Association funds.